sveltejs/learn.svelte.dev/content/tutorial/02-sveltekit/01-concepts/01-introducing-sveltekit/README.md

 - Deploying to different hosting providers
 - ...and so on

-It also provides a world-class development experience powered by [Vite](https://vitejs.dev).
 SvelteKit apps are server-rendered by default (like traditional 'multi-page apps' or MPAs) for excellent first load performance and SEO characteristics, but can then transition to client-side navigation (like modern 'single-page apps' or SPAs) to avoid jankily reloading everything (including things like third-party analytics code) when the user navigates.
 They can run anywhere JavaScript runs, though — as we'll see — your users may not need to run any JavaScript at all.

 If that sounds complicated, worry not: you've been using SvelteKit this whole time!